KhondamirRustamov/FoldCraft/README.md

 `bash install_foldcraft.sh --cuda '12.4' --pkg_manager 'conda'`

-NOTE: AlphaFold3, which has been used in the manuscript for VHH design benchmarking, should be installed separately as described in official repository:
+NOTE: AlphaFold3, which has been used in the manuscript for VHH design benchmarking, should be installed separately as described in official repository (https://github.com/google-deepmind/alphafold3)

 <h2>Running FoldCraft locally</h2>